BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the best-known genes linked to breast cancer risk.

 For a summary of research studies on the use of tamoxifen and raloxifene to reduce the risk of breast cancer, visit the Breast Cancer Research Studies section.

 Learn more about risk-lowering drugs.

 Some women choose this option because it eases their worries about getting breast cancer.
-It may also make them feel they have done all they can do to prevent breast cancer.
-If you are a BRCA1/2 carrier, talk to your health care provider about the risks and benefits of all risk-lowering options to make decisions that are right for you.
+It may also make them feel they have done all they can do to lower their risk of breast cancer.

 Learn more about prophylactic mastectomy.

-Our Support section offers a list of resources to help find a local or on-line support group.
-For example, FORCE and Sharsheret are organization that have on-line support for women affected by hereditary breast and/or ovarian cancer.
+Our Support section offers a list of resources to help find local and online support groups.
+For example, FORCE is an organization that has online support for women affected by hereditary breast and/or ovarian cancer.